henley-regatta/aoc2025/README.md

 values instead.
 And then completely cocked-up the algorithm for calculating the ranking (hint: 2 coordinates can share a rank number this way).
 Feeling a bit bruised by this one, if I'm honest

+* `python/day10part1.py` - Understood the problem.
+Realised it needed
+permutations.
+Used `itertools.permutations()` to generate them.
+Segfaulted on "live" data after working OK on sample....
+OK, now I understand the _real_ problem!.
+Brute-force permute-over-all even with my "stop if you've search more than the previously-found minimum" was a brute force that wouldn't end.
+And, by the way, I've gone so far as reading (but not understanding) other people's answers here.
+Anyway, long story short reducing permutations by best found answer so far gets a solution in ~10 minutes, but being SENSIBLE and starting the other way - increasing the permutation length up from 1 to the top - is the best way to tackle this and gets an answer in seconds.
+I already know I'm going to hate part 2....